 Here is another area where you can use recycled plastics.
 Go to your local bakery or bakery section in the grocery store.
 Ask if they have any empty buckets.
 Use these again for short or mid term storage.

-The lids on the buckets I've aquired this way do not seal well.
-I'd not trust them for long term.
+The lids on the buckets sometimes do not seal well.
+I’d not trust them for long term.
 But sugar, wheat, oats and other grains will store well for a year or more just fine.

 Another benefit is the size.
 The bakery buckets I get are 3 gallon size.
 They are much lighter than a 5 gallon bucket.
 If you were needing to move them around it will be MUCH easier on your back.
 For my sake, I like the smaller size.

 The buckets are great for a myriad of uses.
 Ours have hauled chicken feed, water, gravel, paint, dirt.
 You could store toys, or non food items as well.
-If you are stocking up on soaps or cleaing products they might come in handy there too.
-Sinse these buckets are free I always have some available.
+If you are stocking up on soaps or cleaning products they might come in handy there too.

 There are risks to using glass containers.
-Mainly... they break.
+Mainly… they break.
 If there were an earthquake or if you needed to move quickly.
 Glass would not be very useful.
-But for everyday storage they are handy.
+But for everyday storage of dry pantry items they are handy.

 Foods will stay safe longer when in an oxygen free environment.
 If you are going to invest in the long term storage, you might as well be assured that it will be good when you need it.
 Be sure and take the time to package it well.